MeetMe: Strong User Growth Will Only Get Stronger

 "In recent days, MeetMe and Skout have driven about ten thousand installs to each other per day, representing a substantial marketing synergy.
 In addition, because the apps and their core users are so similar, we believe these installs perform better than average in terms of likelihood to sign up and to stay active.
 This is only the beginning of the integration of the Skout and MeetMe apps.
 We expect to start displaying MeetMe users inside of Skout and Skout users inside of MeetMe, along with the ability to chat seamlessly across the two platforms, by the end of the current first quarter."

 This news bodes well for the subscriber base and, in turn, revenue generation.
 It's icing on the cake.
 Just look at MeetMe's recently reported Q3.
-The revenue number came in at $17.2 million, up a strong 20% year-over-year.
+The revenue number came in at $17.2 million, up a strong 20% year over year.
 Mobile revenue was up 39% from Q3 2015, coming in at $16.0 million.
 This represents 93% of MeetMe's total revenue, the highest ever for the company.
-On a year-over-year basis, mobile daily users increased almost 18%, and mobile monthly users grew nearly 32% year-over-year.
+On a year-over-year basis, mobile daily users increased almost 18%, and mobile monthly users grew nearly 32% year over year.

 So let me be clear.
 While the present cross-promotion did not impact Q3, or the upcoming Q4 results, the mere fact of having Skout contributed to user growth.
 Even without Skout, user growth was already occurring organically.
 This promotion should hammer home additional growth.
-As an important aside, Q4 adjusted EBITDA is expected to be in the range of $11.5 million and $13.5 million, representing growth of between 28% and 50% year-over-year.
+As an important aside, Q4 adjusted EBITDA is expected to be in the range of $11.5 million and $13.5 million, representing growth of between 28% and 50% year over year.
 I am looking for $28.5 million in revenues and $12.9 million in adjusted EBITDA.

 Bottom line, MeetMe continues to be a winner.
 I like the name under $5, though it's been trading mostly sideways.
 Use that to your advantage.
-Trade around that $5 mark while holding a core position for the longer-term.
+Trade around that $5 mark while holding a core position for the longer term.
 The growth is there.
 MeetMe now has more than eight million monthly active users and one of the largest mobile user bases of Millennials.
 Given its focus on youth and serving advertisements, I see the company continuing to shift to a fully mobile company.
 With today's cross-promotional initiative, expect further traffic to both apps.

 Note from the author: Christopher F. Davis has been a leading contributor with Seeking Alpha since early 2012.
 If you like his material and want to see more, scroll to the top of the article and hit "follow."
 He also writes a lot of "breaking" articles, which are time sensitive, actionable investing ideas.
 If you would like to be among the first to be updated, be sure to check the box for "Real-time alerts on this author" under "Follow."